Towering Broadway director and producer Hal Prince dead

 Yet even its success was dwarfed by "Fiddler on the Roof" (1964), which Prince produced and Robbins directed and choreographed.
 Set in Czarist Russia, the Bock-Harnick musical starred Zero Mostel as the Jewish milkman forced to confront challenges to his way of life.

 Prince had gotten his first opportunity to direct on Broadway in 1962.
-The musical was "A Family Affair," a little-remembered show about the travails of a Jewish wedding.
-Its Broadway run was short — only 65 performances — but "A Family Affair" gave Prince a chance to work with composer John Kander.
+The musical was "A Family Affair" and its Broadway run was short — only 65 performances — but it gave Prince a chance to work with composer John Kander.

 Four years later, Kander would provide the music for one of Prince's biggest successes, "Cabaret," based on Christopher Isherwood's "Berlin Stories."